ambimorph/subsymbol.org/posts/notes-on-fragment-grammars.rst

 **What I really love about this tech report is that it unpacks a lot of typically presumed knowledge right inside it.**

 So if you didn't know about PCFGs or memoization, or Chinese restaurant processes, or non-parametric Bayesian methods before, you can get a lot of what you need to know right there.
-Of course, The reason a typical conference or journal paper doesn't read so well, is simply that there isn't the space for it.
+Of course, The reason a typical conference or journal paper doesn't include such thorough background, is simply that there isn't the space for it.
 Moreover, one can usually assume that the audience has the appropriate background, or knows how to acquire it.
 Nonetheless, I find it a great pleasure to read something that assumes an educated audience that isn't intimidated by statistical models or equations, but might not know every niche term involved in such a specialised task.